Country overview: Sweden

 View ‘Public expenditure profile’ for additional information.

 Funding for research comes mainly from governmental sources.
 The Swedish National Institute for Public Health (SNIPH) and other agencies have the task of handling project funding related to drug prevention and treatment.
 The main organisations involved in conducting drug-related research are university departments, although non-governmental and governmental organisations are also relevant partners.
 Several channels for disseminating drug-related research findings are available in Sweden, ranging from scientific journals to dedicated websites, reports, manuals and conferences.
-Recent drug-related studies mentioned in the 2012 Swedish National report mainly focused on aspects related to responses to the drug situation, but research on prevalence of drug use and consequences was also mentioned.
+Recent drug-related studies mentioned in the 2013 Swedish National report mainly focused on aspects related to responses to the drug situation and consequences of drug use, but the prevalence, incidence and patterns of drug use, methodology issues, supply and markets and mechanisms of drug use and effects were also mentioned.

 View ‘Drug-related research’ for additional information.